tahoe-lafs/magic-folder/docs/usage.rst

    $ magic-folder init --config ./foo --listen-endpoint tcp:4321:interface=localhost --node-directory ./tahoe-client

-This will store configuration in ``~/.config/magic-folder/*`` or similar listen on ``localhost`` port ``4321`` for API commands and talk to the Tahoe-LAFS client in ``./tahoe-client`` (which must itself be running).
+This will store configuration in ``~/.config/magic-folder/*`` or similar; listen on ``localhost`` port ``4321`` for API commands; and talk to the Tahoe-LAFS client in ``./tahoe-client`` (which must itself be running).

-To migrate from an existing Tahoe-LAFS-based magic-folder, do:
+To create a magic folder daemon configuration by migrating an existing Tahoe-LAFS-based magic-folder, do:

 .. code-block:: console

-   $ magic-folder migrate --config ./foo --listen-endpoint tcp:4321:interface=localhost --node-directory ./tahoe-client --author-name alice
+   $ magic-folder migrate --config ./foo --listen-endpoint tcp:4321:interface=localhost --node-directory ./tahoe-client --author alice

-The main difference is the ``--author-name`` argument.
-This is required when creating signing keys for each configured magic-folder that is migrated over.
+The main difference is the ``--author`` argument.
+This is required when creating signing keys for each configured magic-folder that is migrated over to the new daemon.
+Note that the Tahoe-LAFS configuration (``./foo`` in the example) will be left alone.

 From now on, we will assume there is a valid magic folder daemon configuration in ``./foo``.
-This is usually provided to all sub-commands like so: ``magic-folder --config ./foo <subcommand>``
+This is usually provided to all sub-commands like so: ``magic-folder --config ./foo
+<subcommand>``.
+The default location is used if ``--config`` is not
+specified.

 Running a Magic Folder process
 ------------------------------

-Once a magic folder daemon has a configuration location it can be started.
+Our magic folder daemon has a configuration location so now it can be started.
 It must be running for most of the other magic-folder commands to work as they use the API.

 .. code-block:: console